 SF60 is already sieved to below 15mm and has less twigs and small bits of organic matter than a traditional compost.
 It tends to work in well feeding the grass.
 Long term the biochar elements will work down into the root zone and form interactions with soil microbes resulting in improved grass growth.
 Simply sprinkle across the lawn.

-Biochar 0-2mm is easy to spread and rake in.
+Biochar 0-8mm is easy to spread and rake in.
 We recommend spreading biochar and then a granular fertiliser.
 Top tip: remember – if the lawn is close to the house and has a lot of footfall back into the house, take extra steps to water and flush biochar into the soil.
 Otherwise, you will have black carbon footprints in the house!

-Biochar 0-8mm particles are too big to use as a top dressing.
+Biochar 0-13mm particles are too big to use as a top dressing.
 If you are planning on re-laying the lawn, rake Biochar 0-8mm in soil bed – it will help drainage and aeration as well as improve root health and grass vigour.
 (Spread 1 Kg/m2).

-More biochar lawn care article from us
+Another biochar lawn care article from us:

 Biochar mitigates climate change